zalando/skipper/docs/tutorials/basics.md

 ### Dataclient

-A dataclient is used to pull route information from a data source.
+Dataclients are used to pull route information from a data source.
 The data will be used to create routes according to the dataclient.
 As a special case, for example kubernetes dataclient automatically adds HTTP->HTTPS redirects if skipper is started with `-kubernetes-https-redirect`.